The-Mirr-Project/Mirr/README.md

 # TODO

 Rewrite data: urls
+Do CSS rewriting
+Figure out how to do cookies
+Websocket stuff
+Rewrite XMLHTTPRequest
-Create the navigator
+Create the navigator    (DONE)